kaazing/docker.tutorials/broadcast/netcat/README.md

 # Broadcast Netcat to WebSocket Clients

-This tutorial shows how to broadcast TCP data to WebSocket clients.
-[Netcat](https://en.wikipedia.org/wiki/Netcat) is used as a dummy TCP backend server.
+This tutorial describes how to broadcast TCP data to WebSocket clients.
+[Netcat](https://en.wikipedia.org/wiki/Netcat) is used as a TCP backend server.

 ### Getting Started

-To run this you must have installed docker and have added a host file entry for kaazing.example.com, as described [here](../../README.md)
+To run this example, you must have Docker installed and have added a host file entry for `kaazing.example.com1, as described [here](../../README.md)

-The [docker-compose.yml](docker-compose.yml) describes two containers it will run: the gateway and netcat.
-These will be launched in the following configuration
+The [docker-compose.yml](docker-compose.yml) describes the two containers it will run: the Gateway and Netcat.These containers will be launched in the following configuration:

 ![Broadcast architecture](../broadcast.png)

-The gateway container will run a broadcast service that allows WebSocket clients to connect on the front end.
-When a tcp message is sent from netcat, the gateway will forward that message to all other connected clients.
-The [gateway config file](gateway/broadcast-gateway-config.xml) is configured as follows
+The Gateway container will run a broadcast service that allows WebSocket clients to connect on the front-end.
+When a TCP message is sent from Netcat, the Gateway will forward that message to all other connected clients.
+The [gateway config file](gateway/broadcast-gateway-config.xml) is configured as follows:

 ```xml
   <service>